Position

 How to become a Laboratory Technician?

 1. Obtain a high school diploma or GED.
-This is the first step towards a career in laboratory technology.
+This is the first step.
+It provides the basic education needed for further studies.

 4. Consider certification.
-While not always required, certifications can enhance your credentials and job prospects.
+While not always required, certification can enhance job prospects.
+Organizations like the American Society for Clinical Pathology offer relevant certifications.

 How long does it take to become a Laboratory Technician?